roman-milk/roman-milk.github.io/my-boss-slut.md

+===

- ****** My Boss' Slut Ch.
-9 ****** byE.Z.Riter© As always when she nursed, Becky was naked except for the diaper used as a wiping cloth which was across her shoulder.
+As always when she nursed, Becky was naked except for the diaper used as a wiping cloth which was across her shoulder.
 Becky and Trudy looked up at Mrs. Williams.
 For a second, they both look frightened and gave Mr. Williams and me a questioning look.
 Since Mr. Williams appeared unconcerned, so was I. He had been right about a lot of things so far.
 I suspected he knew his wife.

  "May I sit down?"
 Mrs. Williams asked.
 Becky nodded.